Northamptonshire 1-100

 Indenture

-recording the release of a property in Newbury, Berkshire, between: John
+recording the release of a property in Newbury, Berkshire, between: John Godin of Buttolph Lane in the

-Godin of Buttolph Lane in the City of London, Chestmaker, Francis Huntridge
+City of London, Chestmaker, Francis Huntridge of Wootton under

-of Wootton under Edge, Gloucestershire, Surgeon, Richard Huntridge of London,
+Edge, Gloucestershire, Surgeon, Richard Huntridge

-Northamptonshire, Doctor of Divinity.
-Dated 12th day of July 1755 in the 29th
+Divinity.
+Dated 12th day of July 1755 in the 29th year of the reign of George

-year of the reign of George II.
+II.
 A good vellum document relating to a messuage

-in Newbury on the East side of Northbrook Street where a malthouse once
+in Newbury on the East side of Northbrook Street where a malthouse

-stood.
+once stood.
 Some slight rubbed text and browning, otherwise good condition.

 Handwritten in English on vellum.
 Signatures and seals.
 76 by 62 cm. |